35 Best Things to do in Nagoya

 The subway system in Nagoya is easy to navigate as there are few lines and each station has a designated number as well as the name written in English.
 One more way to get around without having to change train lines especially when heading to Nagoya Castle or the Tokugawa Art Museum is the Nagoya Route Bus Meguru Service which has a 1 day pass available for 500 yen.
 It also provides you with small discounts on entrance fees and on some restaurant meals too!

 We hope that you found this guide to Nagoya helpful.
 If you are thinking about traveling to Japan soon, we would recommend reading through our Japan Travel Tips.
 Also, you can check out hotel availability in Tokyo, Kyoto and of course Nagoya on Booking.com, or take a look at our post of the best 15 hotels in Nagoya.
-Finally, to get an idea of the latest prices for flights to Japan, have a look on Skyscanner.

 You may also like